- Age: 17

 The first thing most people notice about Shannon’s savage bow is the fact neither it nor its arrows make the slightest sound.

 Meanwhile, it isn’t long before Shannon discovers where her weapon gets its name.
 When enemies are near, the Huntress alone can hear whispers in an unknown language coming from her obsidian artifact.
 Once danger has passed, the voices fade, only to return again when Shannon faces her next foe.
 No other can hear Blackwhisper’s mysterious voices.

 The Huntress’ longbow fires 36-inch long and one-quarter-inch-wide shafts of perfectly balanced obsidian fashioned around a core of pure ducimite and tipped with magically hardened silver sharpened to a razor’s edge.
-Each arrowhead is marked with a different feral glyph, and each of the arrows in Shannon’s quiver is infused with a different enchantment by her bow.
+Each arrowhead is fashioned as a different feral glyph shaped as an arrowhead.
+These glyphs bestow each of the arrows in Shannon’s quiver with a different enchantment.
 One can burn undead creatures to ash with a single shot.
 Another causes creatures to fall into a deep magical sleep.
 Still another bursts into streaking magical flames of various colors in flight.
 All of Shannon’s arrows are equally deadly to any creature harmed by silver like vampires or lycanthropes.